You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 Now, Ahed works for ICN as an interpreter.
 She wants to find a way back into teaching but explains how none of her qualifications translate to our education system and she doesn’t know where to begin.
 She also hopes to return to Syria one day.

 Working with Ahed has opened my eyes in a myriad of ways.
-I’ve confronted feelings of embarrassment and anxiety at my own privilege alongside a reverential respect for all that Ahed and her family have experienced, and that so many are still experiencing.
+I’ve confronted feelings of embarrassment and anxiety at my own privilege alongside a reverential respect for all that Ahed and her family have experienced, and what so many people are still experiencing.
 It’s easy to simplify the word ‘refugee’ and we need to appreciate that every single person has their own unique story; not one of them should be generalised.

 People are unfathomably resilient.
 I feel very lucky to have met Ahed and her family.
 They’ve found a safe home here and the boys are well settled.
 They want to tell their story again and again in the hope that it might educate and inform others.